What is a Teacup Puppy?

 - Contrary to popular belief, a well bred Teacup puppy will often live 15-20 years, which in many cases is a better life expectancy than that of bigger dogs.

-What to watch out for when choosing a Teacup puppy
+What to watch out for when choosing a Teacup puppy from a breeder

 Teacup Poodles, Pugs and Yorkshire Terriers are very popular, but also Maltese, Pomeranians and Shih-Tzus.

-Generally they are bred from dogs that were the 'runt' or smallest of the litter.
+Generally they are bred from dogs that were the runt or smallest of the litter.
 And while most often they are perfectly healthy, very small dogs born from normal sized parents can be that small size due to health factors.

 These little dogs are also not ideally suited to regions that have cold winters, as they can have trouble regulating their body heat.

 The biggest concern however is good breeding.
 Popularity can lead to unscrupulous people getting involved.
 There are sadly examples of irresponsible breeders mating unhealthy or poor quality small dogs together, just to get a very small size litter of pups.
 And then charge a very high price for these Teacup pups.
+Finding a reputable breeder, and avoiding unethical breeding can help reduce the chance of health issues developing.

 However many breeds that are already small such as the Yorkie can be quite suitable for the under 5 pound size of a Teacup, and miniature Yorkshire Terriers are quite common, and generally healthy.
 Miniature Yorkshire Terriers can be found through Euro Puppy!